bachanekkamil/THetA_luigi/README.md

 + Keeping the heavy-lifting of the run method in shell script keeps code modular and makes testing easier.
 It's easier to isolate actual pipeline problems when you're sure that your `runX` script works.
 Try to keep the ratio of Tasks to shell scripts 1 to 1.
 + The top-level task should be triggered first.
 It is not run until the very end, but the `requires()` method triggers a cascade that reaches down to the lowest-level Task.
 Presumably, this requires no other Tasks or just some local Target, so it will terminate the cascade and execute `run()`.
 + If you want to debug the code, make a new JSON file that contains only one genome's info.
++ All the internal data usage is in the `samples` dictionary.
+Each name maps to the vital info that's needed for a run.